'The best father': Pilot killed in crash leaves huge hole in family and community

 "He was always either fixing broken quad bikes, helping people with projects or working on a new idea or project," she said.

-Olivia Gibb said the family would miss "everything" about him..
+Olivia Gibb said the family would miss "everything" about him.

 "We will especially miss his positive attitude in life and his ability to turn a difficult situation into not such a big deal," she said.